Archeparchy of Kiev (Ruthenian Uniate Church)

-The Metropolis of Kiev, Galicia and all Ruthenia was an ecclesiastical territory or archeparchy of the Ruthenian Uniate Church, a particular Eastern Catholic church.
+The Archeparchy of Kiev was an ecclesiastical territory or archeparchy of the Ruthenian Uniate Church, a particular Eastern Catholic church.
 It was erected in the Polish–Lithuanian Commonwealth in 1595/96 following the Union of Brest.
 It was effectively disestablished by the partitions of Poland (1772-1795).
-Its successor — the Ukrainian Greek Catholic Church — continues to operate in the modern states of Ukraine and Poland.
+Its successor — the Ukrainian Catholic Major Archeparchy of Kyiv–Galicia — continues to operate in the modern Ukraine.
 The first metropolitan was Michael Rohoza.